How Can We Help?

 Acute prescriptions are generally one-off or infrequent prescriptions prescribed by the doctor or pharmacist on a case by case basis.
-For example:

 - Antibiotics – these are usually prescribed at a specific dose for a set duration to treat a specific infection.
 Due to the side effects of antibiotics and the increasing problem of antibiotic resistance a doctor needs to make a clinical decision to prescribe these drugs on an individual case by case basis.

 - Steroid creams – due to the significant side effects and risks with use of strong steroids and prolonged steroid use it is important that a doctor or pharmacist judges of the appropriate of prescriptions on a case by case basis

 - Drugs liable to dependence or abuse such as: Benzodiazepines (diazepam; temazepam), Z-drugs (zopiclone; zolpidem), and strong painkillers (tramadol; maxitram; co-codamol 30/500) – due to the risk of developing dependence with prolonged use these drugs they will often be prescribed for a short-term period and not intended for prolonged us

 An acute prescription is any prescription that is not on repeat.

 There are two ways to request an acute prescription:

 - Speak to a receptionist on the phone.
 The receptionist will take details of your request which will be passed to a doctor or pharmacist for review.